A Causal Framework for Non-Linear Quantum Mechanics: Constraints

 All of the above limits on the various $\epsilon$ parameters are assuming a classically evolved universe ({\it i.e.}, $N=1$), but really should be considered bounds on $\et\sim \epsilon/N$.
 In the quantum universe, $N\neq 1$, we first consider bounds that arise from sources in our universe.
-In this context, we can robustly constrain the quantities ${\epsilon_{\gamma}}/{N}$ and ${\epsilon_{S}}/{N}$ from stellar energy loss arguments.
-The physical location of a star in our universe is likely to be a part of empty space in the other universes and thus time dependent expectation values sourced in the stellar interior can excite particles in other universes leading to energy loss.
-Using standard astrophysical results on stellar energy loss, we get $\frac{\epsilon_{\gamma}}{N}, \frac{\epsilon_{S}}{N} \lessapprox 10^{-13}$ \cite{Raffelt:2006cw}, thus rendering stronger bounds in this case than terrestrial ones.
+In this context, we can robustly constrain the quantity ${\epsilon_{\gamma}}/{N}$ from stellar energy loss arguments.
+The physical location of a star in our universe is likely to be a part of empty space in the other universes and thus time dependent expectation values of sources in the stellar interior can excite particles in other universes leading to energy loss.
+Using standard astrophysical results on stellar energy loss, we get $\frac{\epsilon_{\gamma}}{N}\lessapprox 10^{-13}$ \cite{Raffelt:2006cw}, thus rendering stronger bounds in this case than terrestrial ones.

 We now consider the case where the expectation value of the full quantum state affects the evolution of objects in our universe.
 When we have a large number $N \rightarrow \infty$ of universes in the full quantum state, we can only expect homogeneous effects to persist.
 Unlike any other quantum field, the metric is expected to have a non-vanishing expectation value in every quantum state.
 Moreover, since the total energy density in all these quantum states is positive, the expectation value of the metric across the entire quantum state will not average down to zero - it may, at worst get diluted to the non-zero flat space metric.
-A strikingly $N-independent$ bound can be put on $\epsilon_G$ in this scenario.
+A strikingly $N$-{\it independent} bound could potentially be placed on $\epsilon_G$ in this scenario.
 This is because (for example) the Schwarzschild metric of an astronomical body will be polluted with a nearly locally flat metric from the rest of the wave function (where no spherical body exists).
-Combining the Schwarzschild metric with a flat background metric proportional to $\epsilon_G / (1 - 1/N) \sim \epsilon_G$, one gets:
+We defer a complete discussion of this possibility for future work.